Surprise! Your Dog Has Leaky Gut

 Enzymes

-Digestive-compromised animals need help.
-Even when fed a healthy diet, raw or cooked, there is bound to be some toxic triggers that bother your pet.
+Animals with leaky gut are under digestive stress.
+Even when fed a healthy diet, raw or cooked, there is bound to be some toxic triggers that bother your pet, namely, undigested food particles.
 Enzymes offer an insurance against leftover food being stuck, lodged, or fermenting in the body and irritating the gut.
 An appropriate multi-enzyme formula, such as Enzyme Miracle® is a perfect compliment to every meal you feed your pet and supports complete digestion.
 The plant-based enzyme blend is gentle yet powerful and supports both digestive and metabolic processes.

 Supplemental enzymes offer an insurance against leftover food being stuck, lodged, or fermenting in the body and irritating the gut.